ethandmd/reedos/README.md

 # reedos
 You could say reed-oh-ESS, but we like to think it's barely FreeDOS minus the 'f'.
 Like rEE-doss.

-See `CONTRIBUTING.md` if you're interested in getting involved.
+See [Contribution Guidelines](CONTRIBUTING.md) if you're interested in getting involved.

 ## Setup
 In order to get started with this project you'll need the following: